-- All work is to be submitted by email to michael.albert@otago.ac.nz by midnight on the due date. - PDF format for text documents is preferred. - Note that this assignment has two pages-there are a total of ten marks available.
+- All work is to be submitted by email to michael.albert@otago.ac.nz by midnight on the due date. - PDF format for text documents is preferred. - Note that this assignment has two pages-there are a total of fifteen marks available (this will be scaled to the ten points the assessment is worth in your final grade).